Ethanwhh/AI-paper-reading-with-AI/README.md

-**We all know that reading papers is boring.
-In a limited time, we hope to quickly understand an article, grasp the core points in the shortest possible time, and then make trade-offs with accuracy.
+**We all know that reading papers is boring. :sleepy: In a limited time, we hope to quickly understand an article, grasp the core points in the shortest possible time, and then make trade-offs with accuracy.
 Therefore, I established a reasonable paper analysis workflow, aiming to quickly extract effective information.**

 *The following is the structure of the summary.*